Advanced Configuration Options in Confluent for Kubernetes

 platform.confluent.io/pod-overlay-configmap-name: <configmap>

-According to Kubernetes convention, a ConfigMap can only be referenced by the pods residing in the same namespace.
+According to the Kubernetes convention, a ConfigMap can only be referenced by the pods residing in the same namespace.
 So CFK will look for <configmap> within the same namespace as the component CR object.

 For configuration examples, see the tutorial for Pod Overlay.